 The Disney streaming service won't have content from outside of the Disney ecosystem, as far as we know.
 That might seem obvious enough, but services like Netflix and Hulu have such diverse offerings because of their wide partnerships and licensing deals.

-Disney has plenty of content to draw from, especially if Fox content comes onboard as well, but this will still be a very Disney-centric offering.
+But, of course, Disney has plenty of content to draw from, especially if all Fox content comes onboard as well, but this will still be a very Disney-centric offering.
 On top of that, there won't be any R-rated or adult-oriented content on the service.
 That stuff will go to Hulu instead, according to a report from Deadline.

 Disney plans to tap into its estimable vault of franchises to create exclusive and potentially compelling new content, along with creating a single streaming service for watching all of the latest and greatest movies and TV shows from across the Disney creative ecosystem.

-It'll have less content than Netflix, but a lower price is planned – and the Disney streaming service might be more appealing as an add-on to your current subscriptions, rather than a full-on replacement for Netflix or Hulu.
+Disney Plus will have less content than Netflix, but the price is lower – and Disney Plus may prove more appealing as an add-on to your current subscriptions, rather than a full-on replacement for Netflix or Hulu.